pudly/schmopera-hugo/content/articles/i-just-met-a-girl-named-cecilia.md

 date = "2015-05-25T21:27:00-04:00"
 lastmod = "2015-06-17T15:23:00-04:00"
 publishDate = "2015-05-26T12:08:00-04:00"
-short_description = "I don't know how I feel about the recent announcement that Italian mezzo Cecilia Bartoli will star as Maria in Leonard Bernstein's West Side Story at the 2016 Salzburg Whitsun Festival." slug = "i-just-met-a-girl-named-cecilia" title = "I just met a girl named Cecilia"
+short_description = "I don&#039;t know how I feel about the recent announcement that Italian mezzo Cecilia Bartoli will star as Maria in Leonard Bernstein&#039;s West Side Story at the 2016 Salzburg Whitsun Festival." slug = "i-just-met-a-girl-named-cecilia" title = "I just met a girl named Cecilia"
 +++